 Recently, we published an article that highlighted the growing and stiffening competition within the 3PL fulfillment space.
 Now more than ever, brands are looking for additional areas that their 3PL can service, above the traditional B2B/B2C order fulfillment.

 Think about it like a relationship with a bank.
 Do you want to have your checking account in one bank, savings account in another, investments in another, credit cards in another, and mortgage in another?
 Probably not.
-For one, it becomes a headache to manage all of those relationships, payment terms, yield, etc. Additionally, fostering a relationship with one or just a few institutions generally lends itself to better rates on additional financial products (insurance, mortgages, etc).
-Same goes for 3PLs.
+For one, it becomes a headache to manage all of those relationships, payment terms, yield, etc. Additionally, fostering a relationship with one or just a few institutions generally lends itself to better rates on additional financial products (e.g., taking out insurance and a mortgage together would be recommended in a home-buying guide).
+The same goes for 3PLs.
 If brands know that they can consolidate their operations, communications, and billing into fewer parties, that relationship becomes exponentially easier to manage.
 This means there are fewer weekly/monthly phone calls to be made, fewer RFPs/RFQs they have to manage, and fewer invoices for their accounting teams to process.

 Additionally, it affords them (and you) the ability to increase the number of cost levers at each party's disposal, thereby allowing for more wiggle room when it comes to the ever-important price.
 If you only offer fulfillment services, price adjustments are far tougher to stomach than if you are offering several different services at once.
 Perhaps a brand needs to cut their fulfillment costs in order to satisfy certain unit economics, but they are happy to give up some ground on LTL charges.
 By offering services on both sides of that coin, a 3PL is in a much better spot to give up margin in one area and maintain margin in another.